antiprism/mpd_oled/INSTALL_MOODE.md

 Note 2: if, for any reason, regeneration of /etc/mpd.conf has been disabled (for example, if it has been set immutable) then edit the file directly and append the contents of mpd_oled_fifo.conf.)
+(for older versions Moode, 6.4.0 and earlier, in the second command below specify the patch file moode_mpd_fifo_old.patch).

 ```
 sudo cp mpd_oled_fifo.conf /usr/local/etc/